Ukpro-code/Coding-Shinobi/Python Project/Productivity Web-App/GOOGLE_CALENDAR_SETUP.md

 ### 2. Create Google Cloud Console Project
 1. Go to [Google Cloud Console](https://console.cloud.google.com/)
+2. **Sign in with your personal Google account** (the one with your calendar)
-2. Create a new project or select an existing one
+3. Create a new project or select an existing one
+   - Project name: "My Productivity Dashboard" (or any name you like)
+   - This is just for organization - it's still free
-3. Enable the Google Calendar API:
+4. Enable the Google Calendar API:
    - Navigate to "APIs & Services" > "Library"
    - Search for "Google Calendar API"
    - Click "Enable"

-### 3. Create Credentials
+### 3. Create Credentials (For Your Personal Use)
 1. Go to "APIs & Services" > "Credentials"
 2. Click "Create Credentials" > "OAuth 2.0 Client IDs"
 3. Configure OAuth consent screen if prompted:
-   - User Type: External (for testing)
+   - User Type: **External** (this allows you to use your personal account)
-   - App name: "Productivity Dashboard"
+   - App name: "My Productivity Dashboard"
-   - User support email: your email
+   - User support email: **your personal email**
-   - Developer contact: your email
+   - Developer contact: **your personal email**
+   - You can leave most other fields blank for personal use
-4. Application type: Desktop application
+4. Application type: **Desktop application**
-5. Name: "Productivity Dashboard"
+5. Name: "My Productivity Dashboard"
 6. Download the credentials JSON file

 ### 4. Setup Credentials File